FathimaNajla/Exercise1/Aboutme.md

-All are ITU students attending Git Version Class!
+CLASS: All are ITU students attending Git Version Class!